walkf1/hlekkr-platform/PROJECT_STATUS.md

 ## 🎯 Project Overview

-This document tracks the complete rebuild of the GRACE codebase that was transformed into Hlekkr - a high-trust audit platform for deepfake detection and media verification.
+This document tracks the complete rebuild of the GRACE codebase that was transformed into Hlekkr, a high-trust audit platform for deepfake detection and media verification.

 **Original Project**: GRACE (General Research Audit and Computational Evidence)
 **Transformed Project**: Hlekkr (High-Trust Audit Platform)